The Huxley-Wilberforce debate is often given as an example of the warfare between Science and Christian faith. Here is the usual telling of the story

 The remark “The Lord hath delivered him into mine hands” is not mentioned in any of the contemporary articles, papers, and letters, even those by Huxley.
 It appears to have been a later addition to the story.
 The fact that this story was developed by Darwinians long after the event doesn't prove that the story is false, but it does raise doubts about its accuracy and objectivity.

 There is a Table of Contents for this paper (labeled Contents) on the top bar.
-To download a copy of this paper in Adobe Acrobat format you need to right-click on the link Huxley-Wilberforce Debate (PDF) and select Save target (link) as.
+To view or download a copy of this paper in Adobe Acrobat format you need to click on the link Huxley-Wilberforce Debate (PDF).